ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     [Back to Building a simple app with Swift and AppAuth](#simple)

-    If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates you will need to accommodate this as described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).
+    If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates you will need to accommodate that as described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).

     > Installing a CA's root certificate on an iOS device is illustrated in [Enable TLS](#full-tls) section of the ForgeRock example below.